 Be realistic and don’t overestimate your business.
 Being real in your profile showing accurate facts and real statistics of your business and basing the valuation of your business on measurable success is your way into having credibility in the eyes of investors.
 Because investors want to know the position and the valuation of your business in the market and where your business is actually heading, to make sure that their money is in a safe place.
 They are also interested in having and maintaining a healthy relationship with you – as a founder – based on trust and transparency.

 Watch a few episodes of the Dragon’s Den and you will be utterly convinced of the importance of having an honest and truthful way of telling your story and your business story.

 - Start with next-door investors

-Since your business needs constant working and developing, it would be great for you to look for local investors who live nearby to avoid the trouble of all the miscommunications that can result from online and far relationships.
-This won’t be for your own good only, but will be good for your investors as well.
+Since your business needs constant working and development, it would be great for you to look for local investors who live nearby to avoid the trouble of all the miscommunications that can result from online and far relationships.
+This won’t be for your own good only but will be good for your investors as well.
 Since your angel investor would like to be part of your business focusing constantly on the work and the progress you are making, being a local business is to your advantage.

 Starting chats with investors and having conversations with them will let you know more about how they think and consequently build a better way of approaching your potential investors more successfully

 - Create professional and catchy documents and materials

 The materials you are using might be the bridge between you and the angel investors you are contacting.
 Make sure this bridge is solid enough.

 When contacting investors, many of them will start by checking your documents.
 The first few pages are enough to make or break the deal.

 If your team is qualified enough to make these documents; the pitch deck, the business plan, the financial forecasts, etc. then fair enough.
 If not, make sure you are getting the support you need in making your startups’ documents.
 You can also make use of investors’ feedback on these documents and their impressions.